iTwin/itwinjs-core/docs/learning/tutorials/develop-desktop-viewer.md

 ## Build

 From a terminal at your application's root directory, `npm run build`.
-This will create a deployment-ready build in the "build" folder within the application's root directory.
+This will create both the frontend in the "build" folder and backend in the "lib" folder within the application's root directory.
 It is not necessary to build the application during development.

 The app will open a pre-packaged offline snapshot iModel.
 You will likely want to use your own snapshot iModel.
 Follow the [Create a snapshot iModel]($docs/learning/tutorials/create-test-imodel-offline) tutorial.
 Then open your snapshot by clicking the Home button and selecting "Open Offline Snapshot".
 Alternatively, set the absolute path of your snapshot in `.env.local` prior to running `npm run start`.

 Desktop apps can also open cloud hosted iModels.
 If you do not have access to one, follow one of our tutorials to [create an online iModel]($docs/learning/tutorials/index.md).
 Then open your online iModel by selecting "Open Online iModel" and logging in.
-Alternatively, the Context and iModel guids can be set in .env.local prior to running `npm run start`.

 ## Useful Links